 The Eliza Effect is an indie band from Louisville, Kentucky.

-Hello there, thanks for stopping by.
-I'm pretty excited to be releasing our debut album on Kinipopo Records.
+We're pretty excited to be releasing our debut album on Kinipopo Records.

 COMING SOON